JKkodes/tic-tac-toe-gui/README.md

 A simple desktop Tic-Tac-Toe game built with Python and Tkinter.
 You play as **X**, the computer plays as **O**.

-Built as part of the MLH GitHub Copilot challenge — used GitHub Copilot to generate the initial code, then reviewed and cleaned it up.

 ## Features

 - 3x3 clickable game board